iamhrishikeshpadhye/hangman-perl/README.md

 $ curl -o install-hangman-perl.sh https://raw.githubusercontent.com/iamhrishikeshpadhye/hangman-perl/master/install-hangman-perl.sh && sudo bash install-hangman-perl.sh && rm install-hangman-perl.sh
 ```
 ### Docker Installation :
+If you wish to run it in as a docker container follow this.<br>
 It will require active Internet connection for building the image.<br>
 ```
 $ docker build -t hangman-perl .